 Title: DOOM — At Doom's Gate (E1M1)

 On April 29, 2026, a Linux kernel vulnerability called CopyFail (CVE-2026-31431) was publicly disclosed.
-The headline is alarming: any unprivileged local user can become root on virtually every mainstream Linux distribution running a kernel built since 2017.
+The headline is a banger: any unprivileged local user can become root on virtually every mainstream Linux distribution running a kernel built since 2017.
 No race conditions, no timing tricks — just a 732-byte script and a few seconds.

 What Is CopyFail?

-The flaw allows any unprivileged local user to trigger a controlled 4-byte write into the kernel's page cache — shared memory that backs files on disk.
+The flaw allows any user to trigger a controlled 4-byte write into the kernel's page cache — shared memory that backs files on disk.
 An attacker can aim that write at a setuid binary like /usr/bin/su or /usr/bin/sudo, corrupt it in memory, and the next time it runs, it runs as root — for them.

 The page cache is shared across all processes on a system, which means this vulnerability also has cross-container implications in multi-tenant environments.
 A single unprivileged user in one container could potentially affect processes in others on the same host.